 RAN2 would like to thank RAN1 for the feedback on the formula of L1 data rate.
 RAN2 reviewed the maximum data rate formula developed by RAN1 and found that a scaling factor is defined which takes the value of 1 or 0.75.
 In addition, the scaling factor is signalled per band and per band combination as per UE capability signalling.

+RAN2 has been exploring a new UE capability structure, a.k.a Baseband Processing Combination (BPC) to avoid per band combination signalling, which was a root cause of the explosion of the capability signalling size.

+In addition, RAN2 agreed that the UE’s band combinations together with the baseband capabilities comprise all information necessary to calculate the maximum data rate achievable on each serving cell, in each cell group and per UE, which was also confirmed by RAN1 earlier.

+As such, RAN2 would like to understand the background and the potential scenarios where the UE reports the down scaled value (0.75) per band and per band combination.

 2. Actions: